Elering/estfeed-datahub-docs/eng/05-agreements.md

 Agreements can be transmitted to the Datahub using both a web interface and an automatic data exchange message.
 Relevant Datahub services have been set up to transmit and request agreements.
 The intended use process is as follows:

 - The relevant market participant sends a new or changed agreement message using the `agreement` service.
-- Depending on the type of agreement, parties and other data, the Datahub may make additional or changed agreement data available through the `change` service.
+- Depending on the type of agreement, parties and other data, the Datahub may make additional or changed agreement data available through the `data-distribution/search` service.
 - The authorised user requests the agreement data from the `agreement/search` service and, if necessary, exports the agreements using the `agreement/export` service.

 ### Transmitting agreements using the web interface